DDQXZcp/PolyU_2020_sem2/grading/readme.md

 (Close book Examination one single sided A4 clue sheet is allowed)

+outline: dcc2020-lecture00 - Class B(1).pdf

 # EIE3112: Database System

+### 5 Knowledge-check Quizzes (1% x 5)

+• Purpose: check your knowledge learnt immediately after lecture or flipped classroom

+### Mid-term Written Test (15%)

+### Video Assignment (5%)

+### SQL Challenge Game Assignment (5%)

+• Level 0 to Level 5

+• Get 5% if you finally achieved Level 5

+• Deadline: End of semester 2

+### 3 Labs, 2 Reports (10% x 2)

+• Lab1: SQL

+• Lab2: Advanced SQL

+• Lab3: Data Mining and Big Data Analytics

+• Choose any two labs to submit lab reports.

+• If you submit all three lab reports, the highest two scores would be counted.

+• Deadline for each Lab report: ONE week after the corresponding Lab

+### Exam (50%)

 # EIE4413: Digital Signal Processing